Lemon Laws

 - Brochures and advertisements about the vehicle

-A buyer who comes to an agreement through arbitration or wins a lawsuit will usually be entitled to a cash refund or a replacement vehicle of comparable value.
-Under the Magnuson-Moss Warranty Act and about half of the state lemon laws, purchasers may also recover attorney’s fees.
+A buyer who agrees through arbitration or wins a lemon lawsuit will usually be entitled to a full refund of the purchase price or a replacement vehicle of similar value to a new car.
+You may also be able to recover attorney’s fees under the Magnuson-Moss Warranty Act and about half of the state lemon laws.
+That means if you are successful, the manufacturer or seller will have to pay your legal bills.

 Additional Lemon Law Articles